-Conservation Starts at Home
+Conservation at Home

 On average, one person uses over 100 gallons of water per day.
-Each water customer in the City of Salem can help conserve water by changing daily practices at home or work.
-Even a posting sign about water conservation tips is helpful.
-Some small changes include:
+Each water customer in the City of Salem can help conserve water by changing daily practices at home, or work.
+Simple changes include:

-- Turn off the tap while brushing your teeth or washing your hands. - Use a shower bucket.
-Instead of letting water run down the drain, collect it using a bucket and then water plants, or fill watering bucket for pets. - Wash your cars on the lawn.

-- Fix leaky toilets and faucets.
-Surprisingly, one drip per a second can add up to a lot in a day, and a year.
-This could be fixed and money can be saved. - Landscape with plants, shrubs and trees that are suitable for this climate, and don't require excess watering during the summer.
-Remember, one inch per week.
+- Turn off the tap while brushing your teeth, washing your hands or cleaning the dishes. - Fix leaky toilets, pipes and faucets.
+One drip per a second can add up to a lot in a day. - Look for WaterSense logos at your local home improvement stores. - Landscape with plants, shrubs and trees that are suitable for this climate.
+Drought-tolerant plants tend to be easier to maintain and require less water during warm weather. - Remember one inch per week when watering your lawn and gardens!